ucsd-ets/jupyterhub-saml-auth/README.md

 Authenticate your Jupyterhub users using SAML.
 This authenticator uses OneLogin's [python3-saml](https://github.com/onelogin/python3-saml) package as a backend API for handling SAML authentication.

+Once configured with Jupyterhub, you can login via SAML by navigating to `<HOST>:<PORT>/hub/saml_login`.
+If using the included `docker-compose.yml` configuration to run the application, the user registered in the test identity provider (IdP) is `user1` with password `user1pass`.

 ## Installation

 For now, install via pip and git